 Of course you've heard of Naomi Campbell, Cindy Crawford, and Brooke Shields.
 They were the world's first supermodels, after all.
-But if you’re wondering how to become a model nowadays, a lot has changed since the ’90s—not least the introduction of the internet and Instagram.
+But if you’re wondering how to become a model nowadays, a lot has changed since the ’90s—not least the introduction of the internet and social media platforms like Instagram.
 Modeling is still a highly competitive field, but these days, there are opportunities for people of all shapes and sizes to break into the industry.
 We consulted agency heads, casting directors, and professional models to create an in-depth guide to becoming a model—whether you want to become a fashion model, a fitness model, or anything in between.
-You’ll learn how to find a modeling agency, what to expect at your first model casting call, and how to build a modeling portfolio that slays.
+Keep reading to learn how to find a modeling agency, what to expect at your first model casting call, and how to build a modeling portfolio that slays.

 - What does it take to become a model?

-- What are the different types of models and modeling work?
+- What types of modeling gigs are out there?

-- What training is required to become a model?
+- What are the requirements to become a model?

 - How do I find a modeling agent?

-- How can I tell if an open call or modeling agency is legit?
+- How to know if a modeling agency is legit

-- How do I make a living as a model?
+- How to make a living as a model

 - What modeling terms should I know?

-Although the path to becoming a model is different for everyone, here are the five most common steps to pursuing a professional modeling career:
+Although the path to becoming a model is different for everyone, here are the five most common steps to get started:

 - Decide what type of modeling to pursue.
 You may be surprised how many avenues there are for professional models: fitness modeling, curve modeling, editorial or commercial modeling, parts modeling, and more.
 You’ll need different skills—and a different look—depending on the type of model you hope to become.